 - Lovage – the leaves and stem add an intense celery-like flavour to soups and stews Fabulous with potatoes.
 Widely used in Netherlands, Germany and Romania

-- Parsley: curly, flat – a robust herb that works so well with walnuts
+- Parsley: curly, flat – a robust herb that works so well with walnuts and really fabulous in Carrot, Parsley and Butter Bean Soup

 - Rosemary – the smell of fresh rosemary is instantly relaxing.
 Wonderful with roast potatoes